Top 16 Best Things to do in the Bahamas

 Shop at the Straw Market in Nassau

-If you’re wandering through downtown Nassau, it won’t be long before you stumble upon the vibrant energy of the Straw Market.
-Just steps from the cruise port and Bay Street, this iconic market has been a staple of Bahamian culture for generations.
-Its rows of stalls are packed with handcrafted goods, colorful fabrics, wood carvings, and island keepsakes.
+If you’re walking around downtown Nassau, it won’t be long before you find the Straw Market, as it is just a few steps from the cruise port.
+This iconic market offers rows of stalls that are packed with handcrafted goods, colorful fabrics, wood carvings, and island keepsakes.

 Read More